About Coursera

 At Coursera, we’re looking for inventors, innovators, and lifelong learners ready to shape the future of education.
 You’ll help build global programs and tools that power online learning for millions turning bold ideas into real impact.
 People who thrive here are customer-first builders who move fast, simplify ruthlessly, and iterate relentlessly on the metrics that matter.

-We’re a globally distributed team and let you choose the best way you work, whether it's from home, a Coursera hub, or a co-working space near you.
-Our virtual hiring and onboarding make it easy to join us and start making an impact from anywhere.
-If you’re ready to make a global impact, scale unique products exclusive to Coursera, and expand your career horizons, apply below.
+We’re a globally distributed team that comes together intentionally for collaboration, complex problem-solving, and key milestones — creating opportunities for teams to do their best work together.
+Our virtual hiring and onboarding experience makes it easy to join us and start making an impact from anywhere.
+If you’re ready to make a global impact, help scale unique products across Coursera + Udemy, and grow your career, apply below.

 Job Overview: